aleaxit/gmpy/trunk/docs/advmpz.rst

     >>> a[::] = a[::-1]
     >>> bin(a)
     '0b111110001'

-The methods *iter_bits()*, *iter_clear*, and *iter_set* return generators
-that return True/False for each bit position, or the bit positions that are 1 or 0.
+The *iter_bits()* method returns a generator that returns True or False for each bit position.
+The methods *iter_clear()*, and *iter_set()* return generators that return the bit positions that are 1 or 0.
 The methods support arguments *start* and *stop* that define the beginning and ending bit positions that are used.
 To mimic the behavior of slices. the bit positions checked include *start* but the last position checked is *stop* - 1.

 ::

     >>> a=xmpz(117)
     >>> bin(a)
     '0b1110101'